© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 LG 6-4: Knowing and applying specific Green IT patterns

-Participants are familiar with the W3C energy efficiency proposals to be considered in web design, such as browser caching, use of a CDN, edge caching and are able to implement these in their applications.
+Participants are generally familiar with patterns such as those of the Green Software Foundation to improve the energy efficiency of an architecture.
+They are knowledgeable with the W3C’s Web Sustainability Guidelines on energy efficiency, which must be taken into account in web design.
+They are familiar with strategies such as browser caching, the use of a CDN and edge caching, and are able to implement these in their applications.
 They are familiar with different file formats and types of graphic elements (e.g. animations) and are able to assess their energy efficiency.

 6.3.
 References